Palomar knot

-The Palomar knot (/ˈpæləmɑr/ PAL-ə-mar) is a knot that is used for securing a fishing line to a fishing lure, snap or swivel.
+The Palomar knot (/ˈpæləmɑr/ PAL-ə-mar) is a knot that is used for securing a fishing line to a fishing lure, hook, or swivel.
+It is strong and easy to tie and with practice can even be tied in the dark.
+If tied properly, it leaves the hook free to rotate in the knot.

-To tie the knot first double 8–12 inches of line into a loop and pass it through the eye of the hook, lure or swivel.
+To tie the knot first double 20-30 cm (8–12 in) of line into a loop and pass it through the eye of the hook, lure or swivel.
 Tie a very loose overhand knot using the doubled loop and the doubled section of line leading back to the fishing rod.
 Pass the object to be tied through the remaining loop of the overhand knot and slide the loop up onto the line just above the eye of the hook.
 Moisten the knot to lessen the friction and pull on the tag and standing ends evenly to snug the knot down.
-Trim the free end of the line to a length of about 3mm.
+Trim the free end of the line to a length of about 3 mm.

 This knot is good for all kinds of light fishing lines, especially braided Dacron, and retains almost all of the original line strength, even with monofilaments.
 It also is nearly impossible (if tied correctly) to "pull out".
 It is equally effective with other fastening applications – such as a dog clip to a rope – provided the object being tied to can pass through the loop, and the line or rope is not too thick to pass through the object twice, and, with practice, it can be tied in the dark with cold hands.

+The Palomar Knot was developed by Chester J. “Chet” Palomar, a Scout leader and public servant from Pomona, California.
+He introduced the knot at a Fred Hall fishing show in 1971, where it impressed reps from DuPont so much that they adopted it as one of their best knots.